Today marks two months since I gave up social media.

 My left-out reflex manifests in an emotional overreaction to situations where I feel I’ve been excluded.
 I’m working hard (and have been for the last 15 years) at viewing these situations with less emotion and more logic.
 (I’m a work in progress, friends.)

-But on that night two months ago, while mindlessly scrolling through my Instagram feed, I came across a friend’s photographs of an outing she went on with some of our mutual friends.
+Two months ago, while mindlessly scrolling through my Instagram feed, I saw a post from a friend about an outing she went on with a couple of our mutual friends.
 I’m embarrassed to admit that my “left out” overreaction came out in full force.
 There were tears.
 I was angry.

 But I had no right to be angry, and deep down, I knew it.
 I was embarrassed at my emotional response.
 My friends didn’t do anything wrong.
 But I needed some time to calm my left-out reflex before I could see reason.